yxlin/yxlin.github.io/_docs/fixed-effect-model/one_participant.md

 ![prior]({{"/images/fixed-effect-model/prior.png" | relative_url}})

-By default _StartNewsamples_ uses p.prior to randomly draw start points and samples 200 MCMC samples.
-This step uses a mixture of crossover and migration operators.
-The _run_ function by default draws 500 MCMC samples, using only crossover operator. _gelman_ function reports PSRF value of 1.06 in this case.
-A potential scale reduction factor (PSRF[^2]) less than 1.1 suggests chains are converged.
+By default _StartNewsamples_ used p.prior to randomly draw start points and samples 200 MCMC samples.
+This step used a mixture of crossover and migration operators.
+The _run_ function by default drew 500 MCMC samples, using only crossover operator. _gelman_ function reported PSRF value of 1.06 in this case.
+A potential scale reduction factor (PSRF[^2]) less than 1.1 suggested chains are converged.

 ```
 fit0 <- StartNewsamples(dmi, p.prior)